 ISO 27701 is designed to enhance an existing ISMS, and an organisation can achieve certification to this Standard, together with and subject to ISO 27001 certification.

 Which Standard should you implement in your organisation?

-In the 27000 family, ISO 27001 is currently the Standard proving most popular with our clients as it provides a broad risk management framework for managing information security and is ideal for all businesses that want to protect their information.
+In the ISO 27000 Family of Standards, ISO 27001 is currently the Standard proving most popular with our clients as it provides a broad risk management framework for managing information security and is ideal for all businesses that want to protect their information.

 Whilst ISO 27001 provides sufficient security controls in Annex A for an organisation with an ISMS scope that includes cloud-based services, your organisation may also have a need to implement one or more specific controls from ISO 27017 which are stipulated within a tender requirement or client contract.
 In which case, you could consider becoming certified to ISO 27001, and also asking your certification body to assess your ISMS against the requirements of ISO 27017 and provide a “verification of conformity” to ISO 27017, alongside your ISO 27001 accredited certification.
 Similarly, if your organisation’s operations involve handling personal data within the cloud, you may want to consider certification to ISO 27001 along with “verification of conformity” to ISO 27018.

 ISO 27701 (PIMS) is designed to enhance an existing ISMS.
 It is applicable to any organisation that controls or processes personal data and has an ISO 27001 ISMS.
 Therefore, accredited certification can be achieved to this Standard, with and subject to ISO 27001 accredited certification.